LaurentFE/Java-ToDoList-Client/README.md

 Please mind that on the default SQL scripts provided for the server in the server repo, all VARCHAR columns are limited to 45 chars, and this client application doesn't check that you don't exceed this length.

+Please also mind that the default MySQL database configuration makes queries case-insensitive, and prevents you from inserting for instance two users named "Gerberte" and "gerberte", sensing a conflict.

 ## How